ionyze/ionyze.github.io/_pages/home.md

 Our mission is to enable all aspiring software engineers of **Kern County** gain the experience they need to get a job.

-We help aspiring engineers be better prepared.
-We make it easier for them to gain real-world expeirence in order to successfully land their first engineering job.
+We help you be better prepared.
+We make it easier to gain real-world expeirence in order to successfully land your first software engineering job.
 This is how we'll help:

 1. We'll connect you with non-profits who need volunteer engineers.